 Of course, these diversions are not irritants.
 In a Universe connected by soulwaves, all is ‘meant to be’.
 Apart from anything, I know more stuff now than I did back in 2005 and I hope that I have become a better writer.
 I am certainly more internally confident at the very least.

-So the latest planned schedule is to get the ebook and audiobook published on the 21st June and to have the print version ready for the 21st September – all in 2019 that it.
-Step one is to get the 1st draft done and dusted by the 21st March.
+So the latest planned schedule is to get the print, ebook and audiobook published on the 21st September – all in 2019 that is.

 Tuning into cosmic timings is one of the many memes touched on in the book!